trieulh-ict/Currency-Demo/README.md

     **Important:** Replace `your_secret_passphrase_here` with a strong, unique passphrase.
 This file is ignored by Git and should not be committed to version control.

-2.  **Run the Backend API:**
+2.  **Run the Backend API (Optional):**
-    Ensure the NestJS backend API is running on `http://localhost:3000` as described in the "Backend (NestJS API)" section below.
+    The application is using a remote API service `https://currency-demo-production.up.railway.app/`.
+In case you wish to run the backend locally, ensure the NestJS backend API is running as the guide below.

 ### Running the app